> users are now explicitly forbidden from reverse-engineering or even attempting to understand how the platform works unless Arduino gives permission.

 A DCO would be the more friendly option.

-ahepp 54 minutes ago [-]
+ahepp 79 days ago [-]

-I think the question is, what use is adding a CLA if the core was under (A)GPL?
+I think the question is, what use is adding a CLA if the core functionality was under (A)GPL?
 Unless you go back and get all the OG contributors to sign over their rights, how can you relicense?

 Welp Qualcomm gonna Qualcomm.
 It was expected, but I did not expect it to be that blunt.